 As we know, the hand-soldered PCB is usually contaminated with flux residues contained in the solder wire, as many fluxes are spattering several centimeters around the joint.
 However, there are already various types with low spatter fluxes on the market.
 "Low spatter", low smoke, as well as a small amount of translucent and non-tacky residues.
 Among widely known belong for example Kristall 400, Kristall 511, Trilence, Telecore HF 850 and others.

-So we have a suitable solder, let's solder ...
+So, we have a suitable solder, let's solder ...

 Having a suitable solder and clean (non-oxidized) surfaces (component outlets) are essential prerequisites for good connections.
 Understandably, there is still a technological "minimum" that we should follow to get the perfect result.

-In principle, it is "just" enough to be able to rely on the tip to have the temperature that we have set with as little deviation as possible.
+In principle, it is enough "just" to be able to rely on the tip to have the temperature that we have set with as little deviation as possible.
 At the same time, the heat transfer from the heater to the tip should be as good as possible.
 In practice, these seemingly simple requirements are only satisfied by the quality solders from reputable manufacturers.
 Especially - the best heat transfer to the tip and then to the soldered joint is really quite a challenge.

-Why is it often so difficult to overheat a connection, even though the 380’C is on the display, which is about 150’C more than the lead-free solder temperature?
+Why is it often so difficult to overheat a connection, even though the 380°C is on the display, which is about 150°C more than the lead-free solder temperature?

-You may know the answer - because of low power, or more often - because of the insufficient heat transfer from the heating element to the tip and then the joint.
+You may know the answer - because of low power, or more often - because of the insufficient heat transfer from the heating element to the tip and then to the joint.
 The copper area around the joint, perforated holes, PCB material, outlets are all the mass that the tip must heat over the solder melting temperature and, moreover, they are like miniature coolers, with fairly good heat dissipation during soldering.

 The heat transfer from the heater to the tip is the feature, which we can´t influence, but a suitable choice of soldering station and handles may help.
 Every serious manufacturer, such as in our company well-proven Weller, offers a comparison of its models and the selection table according to the size of joints.

 But what we can influence is choosing the right tip.
 In principle, the tip should be approximately as large as the soldered joint.
 In other words, it should be as large as we are able to use for a given joint.
-The better the heat transfer from the heater to the tip, the lower the temperature can be used.
+The better the heat transfer from the heater to the tip, the lower the temperature that can be used.
 And this is a great advantage as we´ll show below ...